-Rutgers University offers a MAT (Master of Arts in Teaching) program in Spanish through its Department of Spanish and Portuguese that can be taken 100% online or through a hybrid option of both online and on-campus.
+Rutgers University offers a MAT (Master of Arts for Teachers) program in Spanish through its Department of Spanish and Portuguese that can be taken 100% online or through a hybrid option of both online and on-campus.
 Each student is encouraged to study abroad in either Spain or Peru as an opportunity to directly immerse themselves in the Spanish language and culture for an extended period of time.
 As a result of the program, each student will create a teaching portfolio that counts as three credits towards completion of the degree and is presented to a two-person committee.

 - Tuition per credit: $739